nanoasgi/NanoASGI/README.md

 ## License
 Code and documentation are available according to the MIT License (see [LICENSE](license)).

-The Bottle logo however is NOT covered by that license.
+The NanoASGI logo however is NOT covered by that license.
 It is allowed to use the logo as a link to the repo or in direct context with the unmodified library.
 In all other cases, please ask first.

 [LOGO](#logo) - [Perditax](https://commons.wikimedia.org/wiki/File:C20_Fullerene.png), CC0, via Wikimedia Commons